FLUX-SE/all_docs/documentation/2_Preset_Management.md

 Once a preset is selected from the preset list in the preset manager window it must be explicitly loaded into one of the A or B sections by using the recall button.

-Double clicking a preset in the preset list automatically recalls the preset to a slot and then the preset manager win- dow will close.
+Double clicking a preset in the preset list automatically recalls the preset to a slot and then the preset manager window will close.
 Opening the preset manager clicking the A section (bottom left), recalls the preset into the A section, opening it clicking the B section (bottom right), recalls the preset into the B section.
 Opening the preset manager clicking the arrow in the Current Selected Preset (3) display recalls the preset into the section currently selected by the Preset A/B Switch (34).
 Information about where the preset will be recalled is displayed to the right of the